Sky Captain and the World of Tomorrow: Homages

 First-time director Conran incorporated many references to classic genre films into his own movie:

 The army of giant robots seen in the film – both flying over the city and later various models in Sky Captain's massive warehouse, particularly one designated as number "5" – are a homage to the Paramount Pictures Superman cartoon The Mechanical Monsters (1941), produced by Fleischer Studios.
-The radio signal tower calling for Sky Captain is a stylized version of the color RKO logo.
+The radio signal tower calling for Sky Captain is a stylized version of the color RKO logo (the film was released after RKO's successor, RKO General, sold off their TV stations as a result of corporate misconduct).
 The giant robots heat rays use the same sound effects as the Martian flying machines from the 1953 version of The War of the Worlds.

 When early in the film newspaper clippings from around the globe are shown, in the Japanese newspaper the iconic silhouette of Godzilla is clearly visible.
 Similarly, during the New York sequence when Sky Captain deploys a bomb to stop a giant robot, the shape of King Kong can be seen on the Empire State Building in the background.

 During the underwater dogfight sequence, a light momentarily displays the wreckage of a ship with the name Venture – the tramp steamer that sailed to Skull Island in the 1933 version of King Kong.
 The same scene shows what appears to be the wreckage of the RMS Titanic, and an ancient underwater city which seems to be a nod to the legend of Atlantis.

 The villain's main logo bears striking similarities to the logo for Crimson Skies, a game universe that some critics noted bears stylistic and plot similarities to the film.